p-Hacking your A/B tests

 1 The United States government agency that approves drugs for sale.

-2 Although there are plenty of recent cases where companies were allowed to submit a subset of trials, got approved anyway, and later were found to be ineffective.
+3 Although there are plenty of recent cases where companies were allowed to submit a subset of trials, yet were approved anyway, and—big surprise!—were later found to be ineffective.

-This is also what happened in the social sciences, resulting in the Replication Crisis.
-An experiment would be run once, often with a small number of college students.
-Occasionally something “interesting” happened, and that was published.
-Journals don’t publish papers where “nothing interesting” happened, and don’t wait for other teams to reproduce the result to avoid false-positives.
-Nobel Laureates have admitted that their own work suffers from this problem, and call for “replication rings” to solve the problem.
-But scientists are people too, and often would prefer fame for an amazing result, instead of waiting to discover that their result is a false-positive.
+This is also what happens in the social sciences, resulting in The Replication Crisis.
+An experiment is run once, often with a small number of college students.
+Occasionally something “interesting” happened, and a journal publishes it.
+Journals don’t wait for other teams to reproduce the result.
+Nobel Laureates have admitted that this fallacy has debunked their own work, and call for “replication rings” to solve the problem.
+But scientists are people too, and often prefer the fame from an amazing result to the pain of discovering that they are infamous for perpetuating a false-positive.

-To see how this unfolds, consider this simple example: You’re testing whether a coin is fair, i.e. that it comes up heads just as often as tails.
+To see how this unfolds, consider this simple example: You’re testing whether a coin is fair, i.e. that it comes up heads equally often as tails.
 Your experiment is to flip it 270 times, measuring how often it comes up heads.
-According to the binomial distribution, if the coin is fair, 90% of the time you will find between 45% and 55% of the flips to be heads.
+Of course we don’t expect exactly 50% heads, because there’s randomness.
+What is a reasonable range to expect from 270 flips, assuming the coin really is fair?
+According to the binomial distribution, 90% of the time the result will be between 45% and 55% heads, if the coin is fair.

-Now imagine you have 10 coins, and you want to see whether they are fair.
-So you run the experiment once per coin.
+Now imagine you have 10 coins, and you want to test all of them for fairness.
+So you run the above experiment, once per coin.
 9 of the tests result in “fair coin”, but one test shows “biased coin”.

 Should we conclude that the one coin is biased?
 Almost surely not.
 Because even if all coins were fair, we know that 10% of the time the test will incorrectly conclude “biased”.
 So this result of 9 / 1